-- Whether any updates are required to the EPDP Phase 1 recommendation on this topic ("Registrars and Registry Operators are permitted to differentiate between registrations of legal and natural persons, but are not obligated to do so");

-ii.
-What guidance, if any, can be provided to Registrars and/or Registries who differentiate between registrations of legal and natural persons.
+- Whether any updates are required to the EPDP Phase 1 recommendation on this topic ("Registrars and Registry Operators are permitted to differentiate between registrations of legal and natural persons, but are not obligated to do so"); - What guidance, if any, can be provided to Registrars and/or Registries who differentiate between registrations of legal and natural persons.

-In addressing these questions, the EPDP Team started with a review of all relevant information, including (1) the study undertaken by ICANN org, (2) the legal guidance provided by Bird & Bird, and (3) the substantive input provided on this topic during the public comment forum on the addendum.
-Following the review of this information, the EPDP Team identified a number of clarifying questions, that, following review by the EPDP Team's legal committee, were submitted to the Bird & Bird (see https://community.icann.org/x/xQhACQ).
+In addressing these questions, the EPDP Team started with a review of all relevant information, including (1) the study undertaken by ICANN org, 1 (2) the legal guidance provided by Bird & Bird, and (3) the substantive input provided on this topic during the public comment forum.
+Following the review of this information, the EPDP Team identified a number of clarifying questions, that, following review by the EPDP Team's https://community.icann.org/x/xQhACQ).
 The EPDP Team reviewed the responses from Bird & Bird and applied the advice received in its recommendations below.